rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Consulting LLP and Axis Bank.
 Abhishek wants to design and implement sustainable solutions to governance challenges by leveraging his consulting skills.
 An opportunity to create positive impact in the lives of citizens by working with government brought him to Samagra.
+Currently he is part of the Saksham Haryana-Skills & Employment team.
     image: /img/abhishek_.jpg
     linkedInProfile: 'https://www.linkedin.com/in/abhishek-singh-976b47141/'
     name: Abhishek Singh